Wordsworth House countryside walk

 Perched on the north bank of the Derwent near Isel Bridge, St Michael and All Angels’ Church dates from around 1130.
 Its ancient graveyard is the last resting place of generations of local families and has several well-placed benches from which today’s visitors can admire the scenery.

 This imposing range of buildings includes a pink lime-washed and crenellated pele tower (watch tower) dating from around 1400.
-The hall is open on Monday afternoons from the end of March to the beginning of October and at other times by appointment.
+The hall is open on Monday afternoons from late April to early October and on selected weekends.
 Call 01900 821778 for details.